PerMedCoE/permedcoe_doc/src/04_creating/03_croupier/croupier.rst

 For Web data sources the property ``resource`` declares the route to the data within the infrastructure it is located, which is declared with the ``ds_located_at`` relationship.

-Next example, from Covid 19 app, declares a data object of ``croupier.nodes.WebDataSource`` kind.
+Next example, from Covid 19 app, declares a data object of ``croupier.nodes.FileDataSource`` kind.

 .. code-block:: yaml